Basic Science Pharmacology

 MycophenolateIMPDH inhibitor (↓ purine synthesis)MG steroid-sparing; GI side effects, teratogenic; onset 3–6mo

-EculizumabAnti-C5 complement → blocks MAC formationRefractory generalized AChR+ MG; requires meningococcal vaccination; ↑ Neisseria risk
+EculizumabAnti-C5 complement → blocks MAC formationRefractory generalized AChR+ MG; IV q2 weeks maintenance (after 5-week induction); requires meningococcal vaccination; ↑ Neisseria risk

-RavulizumabAnti-C5 (long-acting eculizumab)AChR+ gMG; q8wk dosing; same meningococcal risk
+RavulizumabAnti-C5 (long-acting eculizumab)AChR+ gMG; IV q8 weeks maintenance (contrast with eculizumab q2wk); same meningococcal risk

 EfgartigimodFcRn inhibitor → ↓ IgG (including pathogenic Ab)AChR+ gMG; IV or SC; cyclical dosing based on symptoms